Mill-Pond-Research/AI-Knowledge-Base/Business/adaptability.md

 2. Adapted to mainframe computers in the 1960s
 3. Shifted to personal computers in the 1980s
 4. Pivoted to IT services and consulting in the 1990s
-5. Currently focusing on cloud computing, AI, and quantum computing

 Result: IBM has remained relevant for over a century by continuously adapting its core business to emerging technologies and market needs.
 </case_study>